Plaza Dorrego

 Plaza Dorrego Sunday Market / Feria de San Telmo

-If you have no more than a casual interest in tango, then Plaza Dorrego on a Sunday is an excellent time and place to enjoy an introductory sampling of the dance, if you don’t want to go full out and pay 250 pesos plus for a full Tango dinner-show in Buenos Aires.
-Also, at around 5pm, when the stalls begin to pack up, free impromptu outdoor Tango lessons are often given in Plaza Dorrego, which can be quite good fun if you are not ashamed of making a fool of yourself in public!
+If you have no more than a casual interest in tango, then Plaza Dorrego on a Sunday is an excellent time and place to enjoy an introductory sampling of the dance, if you don’t want to go full-out and pay for a proper Tango dinner-show in Buenos Aires.
+Also, in the late afternoon and early evening, after the stalls begin to pack up, free impromptu outdoor Tango lessons are often given in Plaza Dorrego, which can be quite good fun if you are not ashamed of making a fool of yourself in public.

-If you don’t want to get that involved, it is nice just to sit outside of one of the bars that surround the Plaza and take in the performances from there, while partaking of your favorite liquid refreshment.
+If you don’t want to get that involved, it is nice just to sit at one of the bars that surround the Plaza and take in the action from there, while partaking of your favorite liquid refreshment.

 Antiques Fair